LARGE Function in Excel

 - array – This is the range or array from which you want the function to return the nth largest value.

-- nth_position – This is an integer which specifies the position from the value which is the largest, i.e. the nth position.
+- nth_position – This is an integer that specifies the position from the value, which is the largest, i.e., the nth position.

 How to Use the LARGE in Excel?

-2. You can manually open the LARGE formula in Excel dialogue box in the spreadsheet and enter the logical values to attain a return value.
+- You can manually open the LARGE formula in the Excel dialogue box in the spreadsheet and enter the logical values to attain a return value.

-4. Click on the LARGE option.
-The LARGE formula in Excel dialogue box will open where you can put the argument values to obtain a return value.
+- Click on the LARGE option.
+The LARGE formula in the Excel dialogue box will open where you can put the argument values to obtain a return value.

 - The LARGE Function in Excel is a useful function when you are going to retrieve the nth highest value from the supplied set of data.